yushuiwx/yushuiwx.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a final-year master student at School of Software, Tsinghua University.
 Previously, I received my B.S. from School of Computer Science and Engineering, Central South University, where I was awarded Outstanding Undergraduate Thesis Award (**Top 2%**).
-Now I am a research intern at Microsoft Research Asia, focusing primarily on Mixture-of-Experts and exploring multimodal pre-training models.
+Now I am a research intern at Microsoft Research Asia, focusing primarily on Mixture-of-Experts and Multimodal Pre-training.
 Prior to this, I spent two years as a research intern at SenseTime, mainly focusing on developing advanced imaging technologies and integrating AI algorithms into imaging sensors and chips.
 Additionally, I have been a core team member in several international competitions, achieving notable rankings.
 I have published several papers at top international AI conferences such as ICLR and KDD.
 In the course of my research, I am delighted to cooperated with <a href="http://buaahsh.github.io/">Dr. Shaohan Huang</a>, [Dr. Guolong Wang](https://scholar.google.com/citations?user=vc0T1NoAAAAJ&hl=zh-CN&oi=sra), [Dr. Feng Zhang](https://cn.linkedin.com/in/gleefeng), [Dr. Jimmy S. Ren](http://www.jimmyren.com/) and [Yaqi Wu](https://scholar.google.com/citations?user=Yk3lxAoAAAAJ).

 <!-- You can find my CV here: [Curriculum Vitae](./files/cv_wuxun_tsinghua_university_2024_fall_PhD_application.pdf).-->